 IGN movies also noted how the movie was "light on nostalgia (besides a handful of Easter eggs)" but that this helped the movie develop a character all of its own.

 "The Audience Ate It Up"

 Back at CinemaCon in April, Jumanji also garnered positive audience reactions.
 As per the description from Gizmodo, the footage began with four high school kids being ordered to clean the school's basement, where they discovered a mysterious, ancient video game called Jumanji.
 Their avatars in-game are The Rock, Jack Black, Karen Gillan and Kevin Hart, and the series of trials they need to complete to get out become increasingly wilder and more dangerous.
 As in a video game, each player has three lives.
 A third death in-game means death for real.

 Gizmodo describes the vibe of the movie in more detail:

 "The whole thing has a kind of Indiana Jones for kids vibe.
 Lots of jungle settings, lots of action, running and jumping.
 Slow motion fights, flame throwers, machine guns.
 Basically, 'Jumanji: Welcome to the Jungle' looks like dumb fun, a good mix of action and laughs with a really great cast.
 The audience ate it up and it was the main topic of conversation after the presentation, and that’s over Spider-Man: Homecoming."

 The Hollywood Reporter was amused by the fact that the pretty girl's avatar in-game is neither pretty nor female, but in fact Jack Black.
 Karen Gillan's character is dressed like a super-skimpy Lara Croft to parody the fact that that's what female characters looked like in video games in the '90s.
 Jumanji actually sounds pretty smart.

-Will you be trekking to the jungle for a taste of Jumanji this Christmas, or is this remake an act of sacrilege?
+Will you be trekking to the jungle for a taste of Jumanji this Christmas?